Regulators investigate Deutsche Bank in China 'princeling' probe

 The aim of the probe, Deutsche said, was to “determine if any candidates were hired on the basis of referrals from executives at governmental entities including state-owned enterprises in potential violation of the Foreign Corrupt Practices Act or similar laws.”

-China’s state-owned firms and the children of party elders, known as “princelings”, enjoy many privileges and virtually monopolise certain sectors in the country.
+China’s state-owned firms and the children of party elders, known as “princelings”, enjoy many privileges and virtually monopolize certain sectors in the country.

-Bank of America, Citigroup, Credit Suisse , Goldman Sachs and Macquarie have all employed relatives of top Chinese officials in past years. ($1 = 0.7341 Euros) (Reporting by Arno Schuetze; Editing by Sophie Walker)
+Bank of America, Citigroup, Credit Suisse, Goldman Sachs and Macquarie have all employed relatives of top Chinese officials in past years.